laktek/SugarlessJS/README.md

 * All functions in a given context are executed with the context bound to it.
 Which means functions can have access to context via `this` variable.

-* When evaluating a context queue, return value of one function will be passed on to the next function in the queue as the first argument.
+* When evaluating a context chain, return value of one function will be passed on to the next function in the chain as the first argument.
   Last function's return value will be the final result.

   ```javascript